glynawe/Vanilla/vanilla.md

     Range      = Constant [".."
 Constant].
     Statements = Statement {Statement}

 Switch expressions and switch range constants must be integers or bytes.
 All constants in a `case` statement must be unique and ranges must not overlap.
-If the expression's value is within a case's ranges then that case's block are executed.
-If the value does not match a case and there is an `default` clause then its block is executed; if there is no `default` clause then nothing is done.
+If the expression's value is within a case's ranges then that case's statements are executed.
+If the value does not match a case and there is a `default` clause then its statements are executed; if there is no `default` clause then nothing is done.

 **Example**